Naval ROTC at UMD College Park

-The University of Maryland is pleased to offer prestigious scholarship opportunities within the new Maryland Naval Reserve Officers Training Corps Program (NROTC) Consortium for outstanding students planning to enroll in Fall 2016.
+The University of Maryland is pleased to offer prestigious scholarship opportunities within the new Maryland Naval Reserve Officers Training Corps Program (NROTC) Consortium for outstanding students.
 The NROTC Scholarship Program plays an important role in preparing students for leadership and management positions after graduation, and is open to students in all majors interested in pursuing a career with the Navy or Marine Corps.

-NROTC offices are located in the Cole Student Activities Building.
+NROTC offices are located in the Reckord Armory.
 The battalion consists of Navy and Marine Corps midshipmen, under the advisement of a staff of highly trained and motivated Sailors and Marines.

 Prior to Fall 2016, UMD "crosstown school" students attended NROTC courses and labs at The George Washington University, but on November 30, 2015, U.S. Navy and Baltimore community leaders participated in a signing ceremony that formalized the creation of the Maryland NROTC Consortium, consisting of University of Maryland, College Park (UMD), and University of Maryland, Baltimore County (UMBC) students.
 Read more about the impact of this change.